Are you finally ready to start your own business? If so, it’s important to make sure you take the right steps.

 Additionally, corporations can be taxed differently that LLC’s.
 There are two different types of corporations: the s-corporation and the c-corporation.
 You will want to understand the difference between the two before filing your business.

 A sole proprietorship (if there is one owner) or general partnership (if there is more than one owner) is business filing that is done at the county level.
-Per Roth Fioretti – Chicago Business Attorney, it is the simplest type of business filing, and it allows a person to do business under a different name.
+It is the simplest type of business filing, and it allows a person to do business under a different name.

 These types of businesses are created by filing a DBA (doing business as) with your local county office.
 It’s typically less expensive to file your business as a DBA, but one key difference between this type filing and state-filed entities is that it does not provide personal liability protection.
 You would be personally responsible for any debts or liabilities that your company amasses.